 Proper record taking & corporate governance

 Whilst strictly the role of the directors and management, due to the blurred lines in smaller businesses, it is always very helpful for shareholders to understand what company records should be kept, why these are so important and what a shareholder is entitled to see.
-Failure to run a company in a proper way can soon lead to problems – the threat of insolvency, director disqualification or enquiries by HMRC or liquidators.
+Failure to run a company in a proper way can soon lead to problems – the threat of insolvency, director disqualification or enquiries by HMRC or claims by liquidators.
 This can quickly reduce the value of shares held.

 Other professional assistance